-She did wonder if she had suddenly fallen in an Alien movie.
-Kat only hoped that it was the first or second Alien, since the third and fourth movies sucked.
+Kat did wonder if she had suddenly fallen in an Alien movie.
+She only hoped that it was the first or second Alien, since the third and fourth movies sucked.

-After a couple of hours, Kat and Jewels decided to head back to her place to chat some more.
+After about an hour, Kat and Jewels decided to head back to her place to chat some more.

 As soon as they reached Kat’s apartment though, Kat was forced to make a mad dash for the loo.
-She emerged after a while, disheveled and clammy, but sure that the torture would pass and that she would be free to continue the visit with Jewels.
+She emerged after a while, disheveled, clammy, and semi-comatose, but sure that the torture would pass and that she would be free to continue the visit with Jewels.

 The girls then agreed to cut their visit short and catch up again after Christmas.
-After Jewels left Kat calmly admitted to herself that her tummy hurt a bit.
+After Jewels left Kat calmly admitted to herself that she might be a bit ill.

-Of course, her low blood pressure and parasympathetic response to adrenaline meant that she blacked out a few times from the excruciating pain.
-Kat called her aunt for help (shocking since Kat doesn’t ask for help) and to bring her medication (double shocking since Kat has an aversion to medicines).
+Of course, due to her low blood pressure and parasympathetic response to adrenaline Kat blacked out a few times from the excruciating pain.
+Kat called her aunt for help (a strong indication of how dire the situations was because Kat never asks for help) and to bring her medication (double indication because Kat has an aversion to medicines).

+Kat guessed black out.
+Kat was wrong.
 (FUN BONUS FACT!
-Both residents of Kat’s abode–herself and her dog–can now lay claim to having thrown up on the carpet!)
+Both residents of her abode–herself and her dog–can now lay claim to having thrown up on the carpet!)

-Kat finally came up with a logical and mature solution to her battle with food poisoning.
+Kat finally came up with a logical and mature solution for her battle with food poisoning.